SkillRouter: Skill Routing for LLM Agents at Scale: What signals drive skill selection?

 \section{What signals drive skill selection?}

 Current agent frameworks typically expose only a skill's name and description, implicitly assuming that metadata is sufficient for selection.
-We test this assumption on the paper's main benchmark setting, reporting the Easy/Hard average used elsewhere in the main text.
-Figure~\ref{fig:body_decisive} (left) uses three representative baselines aligned with the main tables: BM25, the strongest encoder-only base model (Qwen3-Emb-8B), and the strongest base retrieve-and-rerank pipeline (Qwen3-Emb-8B $\times$ Qwen3-Rank-8B).
-Appendix Table~\ref{tab:nd_full_details} reports the full encoder-only comparison between metadata-only inputs (name+description only; ``nd'') and full-text inputs for BM25, Qwen3-Emb-0.6B, and Qwen3-Emb-8B on the same 75 core queries.
-We also analyze cross-encoder attention, controlling for field length, to test whether the reranker is simply following field length in the final decision.
+We test this assumption on the paper's main benchmark, reporting the Easy/Hard average used elsewhere.
+We use \textbf{nd} for name+description only and \textbf{all-field} for name+description plus a body prefix capped by each model's input budget (Section~\ref{sec:method}).
+Figure~\ref{fig:body_decisive} compares Qwen3-Emb-0.6B, the strongest encoder-only base model (Qwen3-Emb-8B), and the strongest base retrieve-and-rerank pipeline (Qwen3-Emb-8B $\times$ Qwen3-Rank-8B).
+Appendix Table~\ref{tab:nd_full_details} reports the corresponding per-tier values.

-\paragraph{Body removal collapses performance across method families.} Figure~\ref{fig:body_decisive} (left) reports 31.4--44.0pp Hit@1 drops for the three representative baselines.
-On the paper's main Easy/Hard average, BM25 falls from 31.4\% to 0.0\%, Qwen3-Emb-8B drops from 64.0\% to 25.3\%, and Qwen3-Emb-8B $\times$ Qwen3-Rank-8B drops from 68.0\% to 24.0\%.
-Appendix Table~\ref{tab:nd_full_details} shows the same encoder-only pattern for Qwen3-Emb-0.6B, which drops from 56.0\% to 18.7\% on the same benchmark.
-This collapse is therefore not tied to a single model choice: across sparse retrieval, encoder-only retrieval, and reranking, removing the body removes a critical routing signal and sharply degrades top-rank performance.
+\paragraph{Body removal collapses performance across method families.} Qwen3-Emb-0.6B falls from 56.0\% to 18.7\%, Qwen3-Emb-8B from 64.0\% to 25.3\%, and Qwen3-Emb-8B $\times$ Qwen3-Rank-8B from 68.0\% to 24.0\%.
+This collapse is therefore not tied to a single model choice: across encoder-only retrieval and reranking, removing the body removes a critical routing signal and sharply degrades top-rank performance.